Supported Return to Training (SuppoRTT)

 Return to Clinical Practice days are free to attend and will be advertised on this website in due course.

-For trainees taking time out of programme for research (OOPR), a career break (OOPC) or a Global Health Fellowship as part of OOPE, the East of England OOP process should also be followed.
+For Postgraduate Doctors, Dentists and Pharmacists taking time out of programme for research (OOPR), a career break (OOPC) or a Global Health Fellowship as part of OOPE, the East of England OOP process should also be followed.

-For trainees taking OOP the return date will be the date stated on their OOP application form.
+For Postgraduate Doctors, Dentists and Pharmacists taking OOP the return date will be the date stated on their OOP application form.
 Please click here for OOP process and application form

 Please note that the SuppoRTT and Out of Programme processes are separate and should not be confused.